fossMeDaddy/dbdaddy/README.md

     ADD CONSTRAINT "products_pkey" PRIMARY KEY (id);
 ```

-one more thing, because `schema push` command modifies the database schema, it also auto-generates a migration (aka commit)
+one more thing, because `schema push` command modifies the database schema, it also auto-generates a migration (or commit)
 for it's changes. we can see this on running `migrations status`

 ```bash